ivangfr/graalvm-quarkus-micronaut-springboot/jpa-mysql/README.md

 # graalvm-quarkus-micronaut-springboot
 ## `> jpa-mysql`

-In this example, we will implement three versions of a Restful API for handling Books using `Quarkus`, `Micronaut` and `Spring Boot` Frameworks.
+In this category, we have implemented three versions of a Restful API for handling Books using `Quarkus`, `Micronaut` and `Spring Boot` Frameworks.
 The books information are store in a database.

 ## Applications